microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 To prevent Deployment from prematurely removing a package a packaged application can add a `<PackageDependency>` on the Framework package.

-Applications can install a `Main` package with a manifested `<PackageDependnecy>` referencing the Framework package.
+Applications can install a `Main` package with a manifested `<PackageDependency>` referencing the Framework package.
 This Main package requires a minimal manifest.
 For example:

 ```xml
 <Package